Skip to content

 Binding Atoms to Components

 Reatom offers powerful ways to integrate state management directly into your Preact components, ensuring reactivity and proper lifecycle management.
+It is an alternative to Preact signals, if you want to stick only to one reactive primitive.

 reatomComponent